brightcove/brine/docs/concepts.rst

 The selectors also currently handle negation of the associated assertions.
 This is potentially counter-intuitive but as previously mentioned the intent is that this should ease the creation of assertions.
-If negation is added to a selector that it is expected that the assertion will *fail*.
+If negation is added to a selector then it is expected that the assertion will *fail*.

-Negation will indicated in the :ref:`step_reference` by the presence of a `[not]` or semantically equivalent placeholder.
+Negation is indicated in the :ref:`step_reference` by the presence of a `[not]` or semantically equivalent placeholder.
 To negate the step the literal text within the placeholder should be included at the indicated position.

 .. note::

-   The implementation of negation is planned to be changed in a future version but all any existing steps will be supported at least through one major version (i.e. the implementation may change for version 2 but all steps will be supported until at least version 3).
+   The implementation of negation is planned to be changed in a future version but all/any existing steps will be supported at least through one major version (i.e. the implementation may change for version 2 but all steps will be supported until at least version 3).